subvisual/subvisual.com/src/posts/2021-02-05-submonthly-2-the-fintech-20s/index.md

 be happy to book a call and have a friendly chat.

 With the new 20s just starting, it's time to look at the future trends.
 More and more we see companies turning into Fintech.
-Surprised that Apple or Facebook have currencies?
+Surprised that Facebook is launching a currency?
 We're not.
 Licensing, Core and Payment Systems, Data, Regulations, Fraud Detection and User Interfaces: the Financial industry has so many layers that there's no wonder that eventually [every company will become a Fintech company].